Oluwakemi-moyin/CoffeeShop-Insights/README.md

-# The Daily Grind Coffee Shop-Insights
+# The Daily Grind Coffee Shop Analysis
 ## An analysis into the sales and customer patronage level for The Daily Grind Coffee shop from Years 2019 to 2022

 ## Tool used: Microsoft excel for analysis.